pcdworks/website-ng/content/expertise.md

 ## Software Engineering
 <br/>

-Cross-platform desktop applications for Linux, macOS, Windows

-Mobile applications for Android and iOS
+Our engineers can handle any type of problem from small time-sensitive embedded software to high demand full-stack web applications.
+We can provide cross-platform desktop applications for Linux, macOS, Windows as well as mobile applications for Android and iOS.

-We've developed embedded systems on several different platforms from a wide variety of companies including: Nordic Semiconductor, Texas Instruments, NXP,  STMicroelectronics
+We've developed embedded systems on several platforms from a wide variety of companies including:

-Fullstack web development
+  * Nordic Semiconductor
+  * Texas Instruments
+  * NXP
+  * STMicroelectronics
+  * Raspberry Pi
+\
+Our web applications designed to be capable of high scalability, easy deployment, and maintainability.
+Some of the technologies used are:
   * Vue.js
   * React / Fulcro
   * Clojure / ClojureScript
   * Ruby on Rails
   * PostgreSQL / SQL Server
   * Cassandra
   * Docker

 </template>
 </image-text>